Tellusant/docs/work-notes/mkt-1.md

 The long-term goal is not simply promoting Staffan or Tellusant.

-It is promoting a distinctive way of thinking that survives any individual.
+It is promoting a distinctive way of thinking that surpasses any individual.

 ### Suggested next discussion